weavebuild/weave/README.md

 ## Technical Advancements

 - AAMM: novel mechanism for asynchronous automated market making
+- Feeless: there are no transaction fees within tomahawk network
 - LP and Validator Rebalancing: rebalancing pendulum for liquidity-provider and stakeholders resulting in a higher security
 - CCV Replicated Security: cross-chain validations
 - MEV-Protection: PoS validators and LP/LS